Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 Coastal Carolina Stats and Trends

-- Coastal Carolina is 2-1 against the spread and 4-0 overall this season when the team records more than 22.7 points.
+- When Coastal Carolina puts up more than 22.7 points, it is 2-1 against the spread and 4-0 overall.

-- Coastal Carolina is 2-1 against the spread and 4-0 overall when the team piles up over 405.7 yards.
+- Coastal Carolina is 2-1 against the spread and 4-0 overall when the team totals over 405.7 yards.

-- The Chanticleers have turned the ball over two times this season, five fewer than the Warhawks have forced (7).
+- The Chanticleers have two giveaways this season, while the Warhawks have seven takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.